 We have a new Mayor and Deputy Mayor every year, who are chosen by the leading political group of the council.
-Their term of office runs from May to May and each Mayor chooses a charity which they will raise money for during their year.
+Their term of office runs for the Municipal Year.
+Each Mayor chooses a charity/charities which they will raise money for during their year.

 We welcome invitations from local organisations for our Mayor / Deputy Mayor to attend your events.

-How to invite our Mayor to your event:
+How to invite the Mayor to an event:

-Our Mayor is invited to hundreds of engagements every year so if you would like him/her to attend your event, please ask as soon as you can.
+The Mayor is invited to hundreds of engagements every year.
+If you would like them to attend an event, please make a request as soon as possible.

-The Mayor tries to fulfil as many engagements as possible and so may have to arrive at a later time than you would like, or leave before the end of the function.
+The Mayor tries to fulfil as many engagements as they can, so may have to arrive at a later time than you would like or leave before the end of a function.

 If the Mayor cannot attend, the Deputy Mayor will be asked to go as the Mayor’s representative.
-Once your engagement has been accepted, you will receive written confirmation.
+Once your engagement has been accepted, you will receive a confirmation.

-If you would like the Mayor to attend your event, please write to the The Mayor's Secretary, c/o The Mayor's Office at our address below or email: firstname.lastname@example.org
+If you would like the Mayor to attend an event, please write to: